 Not everyone is going to be into this option – just know it is an option, and there are going to be others out there.

 For example, French Crops or Caesar Cuts, where the hair flops forward into a neat fringe, can make receding temples look less visible.

 If a medium-length hairstyle such as this is preferred, it’s definitely one to consider.

 Have a discussion with him.
-Maybe encourage him to have that first chat with his barber to ask him what style would be best.
+Maybe encourage him to chat with his barber first to ask him what style would be best.

 11. Consider Proposing Shaving It All Off